 There is no doubt that if you stay away from gourmet dishes and luxurious hotels, you can find budget-friendly options in Santorini, so you can also experience the magic of one of the most popular islands.

-To sum everything up, a whole week in Santorini can cost you roughly from 500€ if you watch your money, stay in a hostel and eat fast food, to 900€ if you live comfortably and 3,000€ if you decide to live it up and have a luxurious experience.
+To sum everything up, a whole week in Santorini can cost you roughly 500€ if you watch your money, stay in a hostel and eat fast food, to 900€ if you live comfortably and 3,000€ if you decide to live it up and have a luxurious experience.

 But, of course, please note that these prices are only estimates, and depending on when you choose to experience your Santorini vacations, they can fluctuate greatly.